LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/getting-started/installation.md

 - Set a proper `APP_URL` and `APP_KEY` — see [Configuration](/docs/getting-started/configuration/)
 - Put Lychee behind a reverse proxy with TLS (nginx, Traefik, or Caddy)
-- Use the [full Docker Compose template](https://github.com/LycheeOrg/Lychee/blob/master/docker-compose.yaml) with workers for better performance
+- Use the [Docker Compose Wizard](/wizard/) or the [full Docker Compose template](https://github.com/LycheeOrg/Lychee/blob/master/docker-compose.yaml) with workers for better performance

 ## Alternative: Manual Installation